3D scanner capturing industrial part geometry with FEA color map on laptop in engineering laboratory

 Plastic Storage Bag Die Design

 Used dynamic die modeling technology powered by high-speed supercomputers to design extrusion dies for different size bags.
-The dies performed flawlessly.
-The client told us we saved them millions.
+The dies performed to specification.

 Toilet Flush Valve Failure Analysis